DanielKRing1/game.io/README.md

 <h3>Demo</h3>
 This repo is currently hosted on Heroku at https://glacial-everglades-65673.herokuapp.com/</br></br>
 It is VERY laggy.
 But it runs fine on my laptop's localhost, using only</br>
-~20% CPU for the Client and</br>
+~10% CPU for the Client and</br>
-~5% CPU for the Server to handle that single Client
+~2-3% CPU for the Server to handle that single Client and the dummy players I instantiate

 <h3>How this was built</h3>